druimalban/saved_rap/doc/schemata.md

 1. Declaration of a simple class `TableSchema`, which is used by the programs to actually load the schema files
 2. A set of slots referenced in the schema, corresponding to the columns of the data file in question, which are included as attributes of the `TableSchema` class

-The following is a shortened example `TableSchema` object from the sentinel cages (sampling information) example:
+The following is a shortened example `TableSchema` object from the sentinel cages (sampling information) example.
+We can think of `TableSchema` as a class which has column attributes.

 ```yaml
 slots: